gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 ### Breaking changes

-Due to the changes to gatsby-plugin-image, there is some functionality that is no longer supported.
+Due to the changes to `gatsby-plugin-image`, there is some functionality that is no longer supported.

 1. GatsbyImage is no longer a class component and therefore cannot be extended.
 You can use [composition](https://reactjs.org/docs/composition-vs-inheritance.html) instead.
 2. Fluid images no longer exist, and the fullWidth replacement does not take maxWidth or maxHeight